 Water Bottle, Cup Holders, Tablet and Phone Holders

-This treadmill does not feature any type of tray for you to store a phone or tablet, and there are no water bottle holders — this means you’ll need to set everything off to the side.
+This treadmill does not feature any type of tray for storing phones or tablets, and there are no water bottle holders — this means you’ll need to set everything off to the side.

-This tread’s 4.0 CHP motor is great for heavy incline training and its Quiet Drive Incline Tech will ensure that you transition inclines quietly, so the rest of the house can still sleep soundly while you get your early morning or late night climb in.
+This tread’s 4.0 CHP motor is excellent for heavy incline training, and its Quiet Drive Incline Tech will ensure that you transition inclines quietly, so the rest of the house can still sleep soundly while you get your early morning or late night climb in.